Bridgwater: Governance

-Geology
+Geography

 Bridgwater is centred on an outcrop of marl in an area dominated by low-lying alluvial deposits.
 There are local deposits of gravels and sand.
 It is situated in a level and well-wooded area, on the edge of the Somerset Levels.
 To the north are the Mendip range and on the west the Quantock hills.
-The town lies along both sides of the River Parrett, 10 mi from its mouth, which then flows to discharge into the Bridgwater Bay National Nature Reserve.
-It consists of large areas of mud flats, saltmarsh, sandflats and shingle ridges, some of which are vegetated.
-It has been designated as a Site of Special Scientific Interest since 1989, and is designated as a wetland of international importance under the Ramsar Convention.
+The town lies along both sides of the River Parrett, 10 mi from its mouth, which then flows to discharge into the Bridgwater Bay national nature reserve.
+The nature reserve consists of large areas of mud flats, saltmarsh, sandflats and shingle ridges, some of which are vegetated.
+Bridgwater Bay has been designated as a Site of Special Scientific Interest since 1989, and is designated as a wetland of international importance under the Ramsar Convention.
 The risks to wildlife are highlighted in the local Oil Spill Contingency Plan.